how to revise a sentence #5

 But I have one problem with it – the execution.
 I think the phrasing needed more iteration.
 The last bit in particular – endless hurrying feet – is a somewhat clunky, disappointing resolution.

 It was hard to pinpoint what bothered me about it.
 At first I thought it was the word endless.
 I figured I’d replace it with ceaseless.
-But by the time I’d found a phrasing I preferred, it didn’t matter much which of those two words were used.
+But by the time I’d found a phrasing I preferred, it didn’t matter much which of those two words was used.

 Here’s a rephrasing that conserves Miller’s idea and that I think improves the sentence that contains it: